 I was raised in a close-knit family of 7 children in a vibrant middle/working class neighborhood of West Philadelphia.
 My father was an entrepreneur with politics in his blood—he served two terms in the Pennsylvania State Senate.
 My mother was an audacious home-maker and then school assistant.
 They were both masterful storytellers, knew how to work a detail until you could taste it.
 I hear them even now when I write.
 I attended public schools in Philadelphia and then the University of Pennsylvania where I majored in English, earning a bachelor’s degree.
 My first position out of college was press secretary for the president of Philadelphia City Council.
-I married my childhood sweetheart, Greg Whetstone, gave birth to twins—a daughter, Taiwo, and a son, Kehinde–now 33.
+I married my childhood sweetheart, Greg Whetstone, gave birth to twins—a daughter, Taiwo, and a son, Kehinde, and am now a gushing grandmother of 4.

 I worked as a public affairs officer for the USDA Forest Service where I was charged with making the research results palatable for lay audiences.
 I had a penchant for turning news releases into dramas, brochures into stories.
 I became increasingly unsettled in my late thirties as I tried to ignore the internal thunder that was telling me to write fiction.
 I yielded finally.
 I began getting up at 4:30 in the morning because that was the only time of day I owned exclusively.
 I wrote until it was time to get the children up for school.
 They were often late during that period; I was missing work with regularity; my husband thought I was having a breakdown; it was messy, frightening, and exhilarating.